About the Imaginists

 It is important to us to make theater accessible.
 In 2014 we made the decision to change our ticketing policies so that money would never be a barrier to experiencing works of art.
 We offer advance tickets online at a sliding scale rate and "Pay what you can" tickets at the door.
 We never turn anyone away for lack of funds.
 You can find more details on our Tickets page.

-Collaborators and community partners include:
+Current and past collaborators and community partners include:

 The Imaginists have received grant awards from:

 California Arts Council